mmcollado/cis106/finalproject/deliverable3.md

 [![Performing Daily Task in Endevour os Part4.2.1](https://res.cloudinary.com/marcomontalbano/image/upload/v1652152585/video_to_markdown/images/youtube--aTm_Ji11isw-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://youtu.be/aTm_Ji11isw "Performing Daily Task in Endevour os Part4.2.1")

+  * How to install it install aur helper in this case yay and open a terminal and ``` yay libreoffice-fresh```

 ### Streaming music and video

 ### Hulu

 ![Hulu](Hulu.png)

-Hulu is an on-demand video streaming platform that has been around for more than a decade.
+* Hulu is an on-demand video streaming platform that has been around for more than a decade.
 It’s one of the best and largest streaming platforms in the United States, with more than 40 million subscribers.

 ### Cinder or apple music